denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 The most significant difference between _PrintStream::println_ and _PrintStream::printf_ is the support of varargs in the last one, i.e., the _PrintStream::println_ is a simplified version of _PrintStream::printf_.

-The "Hello World" application in Part 1 did not implement the complete variadic function contract of C _printf_.
-This article will close the technical dept and explain how to develop a downcall to the C variadic functions using Java Foreign Function and Memory API.
+The "Hello World" application in Part 1 For the sake of simplicity part 1 did not implement the variadic contract of C _printf_.
+This article contains technical detail of the process and explains the development of a downcall to the C variadic function using Java Foreign Function and Memory API.

 ### Variadic functions, variadic arguments

-In C/C++, a variadic function, like _printf_, is a function type that takes a variable number of arguments indicated by the parameter of the form `...` as a last one in the parameter list and must follow at least one named parameter:
+In C/C++, a variadic function, like _printf_, is a function type that takes a variable number of arguments indicated by the parameter of the form `...` as in the latter in the parameter list and must follow at least one named parameter:
 ```cpp
 int     printf(const char * __restrict, ...);
 ```